 It was incredibly difficult to adjust to this new, home bound reality.

 Like I said, our society has taught us women to be independent and fulfilled selfishly.
 This mindset lead me to a lack of contentment in my heart.
 Instead of staying in this mindset, I wanted to find contentment in the simplicity of the phase I was and am in.

 I’m curious to know how many other women struggled to find the balance like I did.
-The balance between knowing who I am (or at least who I was for so long) and becoming stay at home mommy twenty-four-seven.
+The balance between knowing who I am (or at least who I was for so long) and becoming stay at home mommy all.the.time.

 The next few years were challenging.
 I was often overwhelmed with kids’ needs, making dinners, keeping up with housework (which I never was able to!).

 I didn’t have a good knowledge base for how to do this homemaking job that I yearned for all my life.

-It took me about four or five years after having my first child to adjust my heart and my mind to finding that contentment I had been searching for.
+It took me about four or five years after having my first child to adjust my heart and my mind to finding the contentment I had been searching for.